shawnpotter/dune-power-calculator/README.md

 # Dune Power Calculator

 A calculator for managing power requirements, fuel consumption, and raw materials in your Dune base.
-Optimize and resource gathering and management management with real-time calculations.
+Optimize your resource gathering efforts by knowing ahead of time what raw materials you need so you aren't always going back and forth.
+Works on mobile and desktop.

 ## Features